mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-3.md

 	{~}{{\centeredtilde}}1
 	,
     }
 abstract: This document details a single tutorials of 'linear elasticity' module of PSD in a more verbos manner.
 ---

 \newcommand{\psd}[1]{{\small\sffamily{\color{blue!60}#1}}}

-In this tutorial we showcase the 2D bar problem simulation with one end clamped wile being pulled at the other end.
-Body force is neglected and the non clamped ends pull is approximated with Dirichlet displacement $u_1=1$.
-If this simulation is compared to the previous one from tutorial 1 ans tutorial 2, the only difference now is that no body force is applied and an additional Dirichlet condition is applied at the free end of the bar.
-Here is how PSD simulation of this case can be performed. he bar $5\times1$ m$^2$ in area is made up of material with $\rho=8\times 10^3$, $E=200\times 10^9$, and $\nu=0.3$.
+To showcase the usage of Linear elasticity, we shall discuss here an example of a 2D bar, which bends under its own load.
+The bar $5\times1$ m$^2$ in area is made up of material with $\rho=8\times 10^3$, $E=200\times 10^9$, and $\nu=0.3$.
+Contrary to tutorial 1, now both ends of the bar are clamped.

 \subsection{Step 1: Preprocessing}